moodle-an-hochschulen/moodle-atto_styles/README.md

 atto_styles has to be added to the Atto toolbar before it can be used by users.

-Please visit Administration -> Site administration -> Plugins -> Text editors -> Atto HTML editor -> Atto toolbar settings.
+Please visit Site administration -> Plugins -> Text editors -> Atto HTML editor -> Atto toolbar settings.

 There, please add the "styles" keyword to one of the lines in the "editor_atto | toolbar" setting according to your needs.